Scaling law of the drag force in dense granular media: Simulation methodology

 The normal and tangential contact forces \cite{brilliantov96} between the two interacting particles or between the particle and the wall are expressed as:

 Here, $K_n$ and $K_t$ are non-linear spring constants for the normal and the tangential contact forces, respectively, with the dimensions of the pressure, $\gamma_n$ and $\gamma_t$ are damping factors for the normal and the tangential forces, respectively, $\delta$ refers to the overlap distance of the colliding particles and is given by $\delta=(d_1+d_2)/2-|d_{12}|$ where $d_1$ and $d_2$ are the diameters of the colliding particles 1 and 2, respectively, and $d_{12}$ is the instantaneous distance between the two colliding particles.
 Moreover, $\Delta s_t$ is the tangential displacement between two particles when in contact, $v_n$ and $v_t$ are the normal and the tangential components of the relative velocity, respectively. $R_{\textrm{eff}}$ is expressed as $d_1d_2/(2(d_1+d_2))$ and the reduced mass $m_{\textrm{eff}}$ is expressed as $m_{\textrm{eff}}=m_1m_2/(m_1+m_2)$, where $m_1$ and $m_2$ are the masses of the colliding particles 1 and 2, respectively.
 Here $\mu$ is the coefficient of friction, for particle-particle interactions, which is varied from $0.0$ to $0.9$ in the present simulation study.
 There is an upper limit $\mu F_n$ on the tangential component of contact force to express the slip motion between two contacting particles.
-The non-linear spring constant $K_n$ and $K_t$, respectively, can be expressed by Young's modulus $E$ and Poisson's ratio $\nu$ \cite{zhang05} :